Best Jarred Meat Sauce for Easy Weeknight Pasta Dinners

 Rao’s Homestyle Bolognese

 Rao’s does it again.
 Their homestyle bolognese is warm, inviting, and deeply savory.
 The biggest thing going for it is the most essential—it has a robust meat flavor.
 That’s because Rao’s uses ground beef and pancetta to create a beef-pork hybrid sauce that comes correct with awesome umami.
-It’s also got the biggest chunks of meat of any meat sauce on the list by far.
-And Rao’s uses a lot of spices and aromatics—thyme, carrots, celery, onion, garlic, and parsley—which gives it a home-cooked quality (hence the homestyle description).
-This jar of meat sauce doesn’t expire until 2025, which feels suspicious, but, hot damn, it’s comforting, delicious, and the best meat sauce on this list for good reason.
+It also has the biggest chunks of meat of any meat sauce on the list by far.
+Rao’s also uses a lot of spices and aromatics—thyme, carrots, celery, onion, garlic, and parsley—which gives it a home-cooked quality (hence the homestyle description).
+It’s comforting, delicious, and the best meat sauce on this list for good reason.
 It’s just hard to beat.
+And it’s much, much better than the brand’s sausage pasta sauce.
+Trust us. — Danny Palumbo

 Credit: Merc/Amazon